Skip to content

 Metrics and insights

-Unit-based design enables meaningful analytics:
+Unit-based design gives you real analytics:

 • Average time to onboard one employee: 5 days